EvanKomp/BADASS/README.md

 ## Usage

-This package comes with two example Jupyter notebooks located in the `notebooks` folder, using the **Alpha Amylase dataset** as an example, to help you get started:
+This package comes with example Jupyter notebooks, located in the `notebooks` folder, to train Seq2Fitness models and run the BADASS optimizer with both ESM2 and Seq2Fitness, using the **Alpha Amylase** and **NucB** datasets.
+The main notebooks to use the code include:

-1. **[Train_Seq2Fitness_Models.ipynb](notebooks/Train_Seq2Fitness_Models.ipynb)**: This notebook demonstrates how to train the Seq2Fitness models, leveraging evolutionary and experimental data to build fitness prediction models.
+1. **[Train_Seq2Fitness_Models.ipynb](notebooks/Train_Seq2Fitness_Models.ipynb)**: This notebook demonstrates how to train the Seq2Fitness models by leveraging evolutionary and experimental data to build fitness prediction models, using the alpha-amylase dataset.

-2. **[Run_BADASS_Alpha_Amylase.ipynb](notebooks/Run_BADASS_Alpha_Amylase.ipynb)**: This notebook shows how to use BADASS for protein sequence optimization, either using **ESM2** alone or in combination with the trained Seq2Fitness models.
+2. **[Run_BADASS_Alpha_Amylase.ipynb](notebooks/Run_BADASS_Alpha_Amylase.ipynb)**: This notebook shows how to use BADASS for protein sequence optimization, either using **ESM2** alone or in combination with the trained Seq2Fitness models, with the alpha-amylase dataset.